 With the addition of the Middle Grades program in 2017, the outdoor program also expanded with a backpacking trip to the mountains of North Carolina, adding a new level of challenge for our older students.

 Each fall and spring, we dust off our tents, reflect on our years of camping experience and strike out on new adventures with teachers and students into the woods of North Georgia.
 Grades 3-8 go on overnight, grade-level trips as a part of our robust outdoor education programming.

 TCS has used the pioneer campground, Tsatu-gi (the highest state park in Georgia), for over 20 years as our base camp for many different adventures.
 This year, our focus will be on developing camping skills and hiking along the Eastern Continental Divide that follows a ridgeline trail through the park.

 Third grade will travel to Dauset Trails for a full day of hiking, practicing camping skills and extending their classroom learning into the outdoors.

-Eighth-grade students will travel to St. Simons Island in May to spend the week weaving several thousand years of local history into their year-long class theme of “We the People” for a capstone experience that closely aligns with many of the eighth grade curricular goals.
-Students will spend a day touring Sapelo and Butler Islands, explore Cannon’s Point Preserve, participate in a ropes course, and spend an afternoon kayaking.
+Last year, eighth-grade students traveled to St. Simons Island to spend the week weaving several thousand years of local history into their year-long class theme of “We the People” for a capstone experience that closely aligns with many of the eighth grade curricular goals.
+Students spent a day touring Sapelo and Butler Islands, exploring Cannon’s Point Preserve, participating in a ropes course, and spending an afternoon kayaking.

 A fellow camper at Black Rock State Park (Datana ministra)